 Our executive team and our board of directors are committed to addressing environmental, social and governance (ESG) risks and opportunities.
-Our board has charged our audit committee with oversight of our cybersecurity and ESG risk and programs.
+Our board has charged our audit committee with oversight of our policies and practices with respect to cybersecurity and ESG risk assessment and risk management.
 We consider ESG in various areas of our business and at every level of our Company.
 We report on these matters to the audit committee of our board of directors and have included a short summary of these efforts below.
-For additional information on DNB's corporate responsibility efforts, please see our 2022 ESG Report, which will become available on the Investor Relations page of our website at investor.DNB.com in April 2023.
+For additional information on DNB's corporate responsibility efforts, please see our 2023 Environmental, Social & Governance (ESG) Report, which we expect to be available on the Investor Relations page of our website at investor.DNB.com in Spring 2024.